Robust Humanoid Contact Planning with Learned Zero- and One-Step Capturability Prediction: Introduction

 \section{Introduction}

-A humanoid robot moves by controlling wrenches applied at selected contact poses.
-Therefore, decisions on where to place contact poses is crucial to keep the humanoid robot in balance.
-Many previous works have proposed contact planners which generate a sequence of contact poses to move the robot from a given initial configuration to a specified goal following quasi-static balance \cite{reachability_planner_journal,hauser,escande,CES,motion_mode_and_library} or dynamic feasibility \cite{croc,yuchi_icra_2019,centroidal_dynopt_1}.
-While previous contact planners addressed the kinematic and dynamic feasibility of a contact sequence, they do not consider how robust the contact sequence is under external disturbances.
+Algorithms efficiently computing contact sequences to traverse complex terrains are a fundamental building block for multi-contact behaviors of legged robots, in particular humanoids.
+In order to reduce computational complexity, most contact planners generate contact sequences considering solely quasi-static constraints \cite{reachability_planner_journal,hauser,escande,CES,motion_mode_and_library}.
+However, a static stability criterion significantly decreases the set of possible contact transitions, which quickly leads to planning failure when attempting to traverse complex environments.
+More recently, efficient planners using more general dynamic feasibility constraints have also been proposed \cite{croc,yuchi_icra_2019,centroidal_dynopt_1}.
+Nevertheless, all these approaches assume fixed, deterministic environments and do not consider the robustness of contact sequences to potential environmental disturbances.
 In Figure \ref{intro_fig}, we show an example where the robot walks over rubble.
 There is a wall in the environment, and the robot can use palm contacts to capture itself against potential disturbances.
 However, without considering this information in the planner, a conventional contact planner could take the shortest feasible path which does not have access to the wall, and may cause the robot to fall down when a disturbance occurs.

-In this paper, we propose a footstep planner which considers not only the contact poses of the planned footstep sequence, but also contact spaces around the planned footstep sequence to reject potential external disturbances.
-In particular, we consider zero-step and one-step capture motion using either foot or palm contacts.
-Previous approaches \cite{zero_step_capturability_multi_contact,wang_contact_transition_tree} demonstrated the use of kino-dynamic optimization to compute multi-contact capture motions.
-However, they are either limited to special cases or computationally prohibitive to be used in a planner.